KFC in four cities

 July 2022

-The Sydney and Edinburgh fried chicken look very different from the Kuching version:
+The Sydney, Edinburgh and Shenzhen fried chicken look very different from the Kuching version:

-• The batter of the Kuching KFC is dry compared to the other two which are visibly oilier.
+• The batter of the Kuching KFC is dry compared to the other three which are visibly oilier.

 • Indeed, the oiler look signifies chicken cuts which were more moist whereas the Kuching cuts were much drier.